|Ground Beef |

 |Ground Beef Patties (4oz each, 4 to a package) ||$6.20/lb|

 |NY Strip Steak||$16/lb|

 |Cubed Steak (sold out)||$8/lb|

 The foundation of our beef's diet is high quality hay that we grow ourselves.
 They are supplemented with non-GMO corn that we grow and grind ourselves.
 The only other thing we feed them are vitamins and minerals to balance out their diet.
 So, they're not entirely "grass fed", but neither are they "grain fed" like they would be in a commercial operation.
 Also, unlike many other commercially grown cattle, ours receive NO HORMONES.

 Or, if you prefer, feel free to buy by the piece instead :) (See beef product list)

 We have beef ready to butcher every few months.
 Whole or half cows are $3.15/lb dress weight and you pay processing.

-The animals are growing well, and we have more in February 2023.
+The animals are growing well, and we have more available in August 2023.
 Let us know and we'll be happy to reserve a whole or half beef for you. :)